gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ### Log Out Everywhere

-If you forgot to log out from a public or shared device, you can log out from all sessions at once.
+If you forgot to log out from a public or shared device, you can end all active sessions at once for peace of mind.

 [Settings page >](https://dash.gameserverapp.com/account)